Erin E. Templeton

 PhD, University of California, Los Angeles

 Dr. Templeton earned her BA and MA from the Pennsylvania State University, University Park, and she earned her PhD in American Literature and twentieth-century British and Irish literature at the University of California, Los Angeles.
 While at UCLA, she served as the English Coordinator for the Center for Community Learning; she was elected to the University Collegium of Teaching Fellows, and she was awarded the English Department award for pedagogical excellence.
 She enjoys teaching American literature as well as twentieth-century literature in its many forms and varieties.
-Some of the classes that she has offered include: twentieth century British and Anglophone fiction, Popular American literature,20th-century poetry, American Literature from 1865-Present, F. Scott & Zelda Fitzgerald, the 20th-century American novel, Contemporary American fiction, 20th century Women’s fiction, and a First Year Seminar titled: “Things That Go Bump in the NIght.”
+Some of the classes that she has offered include: twentieth-century British and Anglophone fiction, Popular American literature, twentieth-century poetry, American Literature from 1865-Present, F. Scott & Zelda Fitzgerald, the 20th-century American novel, Contemporary American fiction, 20th century Women’s fiction, and a First Year Seminar titled: “Things That Go Bump in the NIght.”
 She has also traveled with students to Ireland, Costa Rica, and England.

 In her spare time, Dr. Templeton is a crime fiction junkie who enjoys running, walking her dog, and cheering for the Pittsburgh Steelers.
 She is a regular contributor to The Chronicle of Higher Education blog, ProfHacker.
 She is also crime fiction junkie, and you can follow her on Twitter as @eetempleton.